mckinsey/vizro/vizro-core/docs/pages/user_guides/tabs.md

 # How to use tabs

+Tabs organize and separate groups of related content in a dashboard, letting users navigate between different sections or views within a click.
 This guide shows you how to use tabs to organize your containers into subsections inside the dashboard.

 To add [`Tabs`][vizro.models.Tabs] to your page, do the following: